 Hi all, this about me page is a work in progress!
 I had to take down the terrible, out of date page that has been sitting here since 2007.
 I hate writing about myself evidently.

 So where to find stuff… are you DIY?
 I have PDF sewing patterns for cloth dolls available for sale in the shop.
 Also some embroidery and cross stitch.
-Are you looking for a one of a kind heirloom doll for your son or daughter (or yourself), you can find my available dolls on etsy.
-And if you want to see what will be next added to the shop you can follow me on instagram, @wee_wonderfuls.
-Do you want to see behind the scenes dollmaking, thrilling stuff I promise you!
-Come be my friend on snapchat (@weewonderfuls).
+Are you looking for a one of a kind heirloom doll for your son or daughter (or yourself), please visit my custom doll order form and look through my gallery of dolls or instagram feed.
+And if you want to see what will be next added to the shop you can follow me on instagram, @wee_wonderfuls and facebook

 All of my FAQs were out of date except the one below.
 I will add back more FAQs as I get them.
 If you have any questions please email me! email@example.com

 thanks for visiting!

 Where to start if you want to design your own patterns

 I started at the library.
 I’d never made a stuffed animal or doll before I started this blog.
 I checked out some vintage craft books from the library and just started following patterns and then after making a few was able to start altering them and then drawing them up on my own.
 Get yourself a pile of muslin and just jump in!
 Here is an article I wrote on making toys from vintage patterns, it might inspire that first jump.

 So the deal is, anything I create is copyrighted by default.
 I feel the standard copyright laws are too rigid so I’m putting my site under a Creative Commons license.
 This means that others can modify, improve, recreate, etc. entire designs or elements of my designs to their heart’s content for personal use but not for commercial use.
 You can read more about the details, restrictions and requirements here.
 I think the Creative Commons licenses are a really great way to create a community of sharing and building on each others ideas without robbing people of their original work.